baronefr/gpgate/README.md

 <h1 align="center">gpgate</h1>
 <p align="center">aka <i>Global Positioning GATE</i> (remote controller)</p>

 This sketch implements a gate remote control system based on GPS position.
-I coded this back in 2020 to fritter away time during a COVID lockdown, but I think it is an idea worthy to be published, even if the project is not completed.
+I coded this back in 2020 to fritter away time during a COVID lockdown, but I think it is an idea worthy to be published.

 **Current development status**: **BETA** - The sketch works fine under real-life tests.
-Need to test more outside Debug Mode to be sure that there are no nasty bugs so far.
-However, there is the need to implement some other functions before the final release (see *Development TODO* list).
+Need to test a bit more outside Debug Mode to be sure that there are no nasty bugs so far.

 <br>